 How did the award affect you personally?

-I have always wanted to make a difference to women in technology and women wanting to start their own entrepreneurial business.
+I have always wanted to make a difference for women in technology and for women wanting to start their own entrepreneurial businesses.
 The award has given me that platform.
-Before lockdown, as part of Founders for Schools, I was going out to local schools and sharing my journey, innovation, what’s available, what’s possible, just creating that vision.
+Before lockdown, as part of Founders for Schools, I was going out to local schools and sharing my journey, innovation, what’s available, what’s possible, and just creating that vision.
 If you can see it, you can become it!
 So I can start to utilise that platform, which is really, really important for me.
 Innovate UK gave us a plaque, as part of the purple plaque programme, which is designed again to signpost successful women around the country.
-I was able to go back to my school, put the plaque up, share some things with the students that are there now and to pay it forward, which has a massive impact.
+I was able to go back to my school, put the plaque up, share some things with the students that are there now and pay it forward, which has a massive impact.

 In addition, there has been a commercial benefit from the award.
 I have utilised the award as a platform to say what we’re about as a company – TotalControlPro™ is innovative, we are the future technology partners, for our customers and we have been backed by Innovate UK and backed by hard cash to do that.
-It give us a great deal of credibility to our marketplace and we’ve definitely seen an upturn in not just the amount but the the calibre of customers that have been coming to us all as a result.
+It gives us a great deal of credibility to our marketplace and we’ve definitely seen an upturn in not just the amount but the calibre of customers that have been coming to us all as a result.